v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/caching-response-pubternal-to-internal.md

 #### <a name="recommended-action"></a>Zalecana akcja

-Kopiowanie typów, które są używane przez aplikację lub bibliotekę.
+Kopiuj typy używane przez aplikację lub bibliotekę.

 #### <a name="category"></a>Kategoria